 H4X® Basic Course

 This is the first step into the world of H4X®.
 The Basic Course provides a comprehensive overview of the H4X® system.
 Participants will learn the basics of the H4X® Innovation Pipeline, Problem Curation, Beneficiary Discovery, and Experimentation.
 This includes exposure to harnessing the Mission Model Canvas as a strategic tool, and empirically vetting assumptions using Minimum Viable Products.
 Participants will leave with a common innovation language and the tools necessary to begin to enact positive change within their organization.

 Terrain Walk (TW)

 Over the course of three days, the TTW will facilitate focused discussions about the participants' problem space and possible solution pathways, on-location with industry leaders.
 Participants walk away with a Market Survey that highlights major takeaways and provides next steps to pursue as solution pathways are narrowed.

 If you think a TTW could be useful for you, please download an example by clicking on the button below:

-Urgent and important curated problems are suited to the Sprint Workshop.
+Urgent and important curated problems are suited to the Discovery Workshop.
 Key personnel and end users are recruited to participate in this intensive, four day course .
 This coalition works with our team to pinpoint essential needs and design tests to validate the most promising solution pathways.
 Your team will leave with a Minimum Viable Product and a detailed test plan to gather data from to build data-driven and accountable recommendations on the path forward in a brief to your organization’s senior leadership.
 We wrap up by presenting you with a comprehensive After Action Report, a detailed accounting of the entire process.